GiggleLiu/tutorial-tensornetwork/notes/tnet.typ

 - All generators yield $+1$: state remains in code space
 - Any generator yields $-1$: error detected, creating an "error syndrome"

-*Crucial insight*: Stabilizer measurements preserve quantum information because they project onto subspaces (code space or error spaces) rather than classical bit values.
+*Key insight*: Stabilizer measurements preserve quantum information because they project onto subspaces (code space or error spaces) rather than classical bit values.
 The logical quantum state remains coherent within these subspaces.

-#definition(
-  [Quantum Code],[
+#definition([Quantum Code])[
     An $[[n,k,d]]$ quantum code encodes $k$ logical qubits into $n$ physical qubits with minimum distance $d$.
 The parameters have precise meanings:
     - $n$: number of physical qubits required
     - $k$: number of logical qubits protected
     - $d$: minimum weight of Pauli operators that can transform one codeword into a different codeword

     The distance $d$ determines error-correcting capability: the code can detect up to $d-1$ errors and correct up to $floor((d-1)/2)$ errors.
-  ])
+  ]

 *Code specification*: An $[[n,k,d]]$ quantum code is typically specified by providing $n-k$ independent stabilizer generators, with the remaining degrees of freedom corresponding to the $k$ logical qubits.

-#definition(
-  [CSS Code@calderbank1996good@steane1996error@steane1996multiple],[
+#definition([CSS Code@calderbank1996good@steane1996error@steane1996multiple])[
     A quantum stabilizer code is called a _Calderbank-Shor-Steane (CSS) code_ if its stabilizer group can be generated entirely by Pauli operators containing only $X$ or only $Z$ (no $Y$ operators):

     $